laravel-liberu/documentation/docs/backend/forms.md

 - `altFormat`, string, sets the default date format for `datepicker` fields.
     Note that for these fields an instance of `Carbon` is expected
 - `selectPlaceholder`, string, the placeholder used for select fields,
-- `authorize`, boolean, default `true`, flag that enables the integration with the Laravel-Enso authorization, meaning that certain user actions are not available if the user does not have access on the corresponding routes
+- `authorize`, boolean, default `true`, flag that enables the integration with the Laravel-Liberu authorization, meaning that certain user actions are not available if the user does not have access on the corresponding routes
 - `dividerTitlePlacement`, string, default `'center'`, values may be 'left', 'center', 'right'.